Sbieey/tictactoe/README.md

 # tictactoe
-it's an basic game created with maximum algorithm of AI
+it's a basic game created with maximum algorithm of AI